 I have spent most of my life writing and speaking in metaphors, analogies, and parables.
 Empowering people to reach beyond the surface of knowledge is one key to the success of any organization.
 Furthermore, cultivating a community that thrives and nurtures students to define themselves (within their story) is what makes us so strong at Chardon.

-Together, we have rode the waves of many blessings and challenges in the past year.
-Simmering to the surface is the reality that your influence matters, your words matter, and your efforts are the key elements that make us so strong.
+We are all a part of something much bigger than ourselves, much bigger than the 88 square miles of our district.
+The most important hallmark to reflect upon is the reality that your influence matters, your words matter, and your efforts are the key elements that make us so strong.
 You are part of a much larger community at Chardon.

-As we plan and prepare for the dawn of a brand-new academic year (and approach to learning as an 8-12 building), we have so many things to look forward to at Chardon High School.
+As we plan and prepare for the dawn of a brand-new academic year, we have so many things to look forward to at Chardon High School.
 We have such strong educators and wonderful students that walk the halls here every single day.
-We are embarking on a whole new experience that will catapult a generation of learners to an ever-changing world.
-The adjusted bell schedule, new Topper Times, Circuit of Success, new class rosters, and a refreshed group of refined educators are just a few snapshots of the exciting energy that we will embrace this August.
+We are embarking on year two of a whole new experience that will catapult a generation of learners to an ever-changing world.

 We are excited to welcome to the team: Megan Wessels (Math), Mara Metz (Educational Assistant), Frank Hall (Cafeteria/Study Hall Monitor), Dawn Tupaz (Guidance Sub), Kathleen Flaherty (Art Sub) to join a refreshed group of refined educators to exciting energy that we have shaped our culture around this August.